 Deadline: April 1.

 Students will not be released from their meal plan and/or residency requirement based on dietary restrictions or need.
 Students with dietary needs resulting from medical diagnoses can still participate in Grinnell Dining's program.
 A licensed physician must provide documentation that describes the student's specific dietary needs and/or restrictions.
 Dinning Services will then make arrangements to meet all dietary requirements as prescribed by the licensed physician.
-The staff at Student Health and Counseling Services and at Dining Services stand ready to meet with students to discuss questions and concerns.
+The staff at Student Health and Wellness and at Dining Services stand ready to meet with students to discuss questions and concerns.
 Please visit the Dining Services web page for more information, and to complete and submit the required forms.

 New or returning students requesting air conditioning due to allergies and/or asthma must provide appropriate medical documentation from their current, treating physician that includes a diagnosis and the recommended accommodation before the deadlines listed above.
 All efforts will be made to ensure incoming students will be placed in air-conditioned rooms, and that returning students will be assigned an air conditioned room, either through the regular Room Draw process or before.
 If, due to limited availability, we are not able to meet every need for air conditioning, the student will be allowed to use a stand-alone air conditioner, provided at their own expense.
 The stand-alone unit must be installed by College staff.
 Window air conditioning units are not allowed as they damage the window frames.